UltiPro/Console-Music-Player/README.md

 # Console-Music-Player
 Console Music Player created by Patryk 'UltiPro' Wójtowicz using .NET C#.

 Console application with volume and track controls.
 There are implemented transitions through files, folders and disks (in root of disk).
-Refreshing folders and files even error handling in the sudden absence of them.
+Refreshing folders and files, even error handling in the sudden absence of them.
 Automatic playback of songs in the order of the list (in the case of the end of the list, starting it again).
 Animations of playing music.
 Remembering the last path and player volume.
-Application is dedicated for Windows OS using CMD (not Powershell).
+Application is dedicated for Windows OS using CMD (not PowerShell).
 Project developed in .NET 6.
 Warning!
 Application tested only on Windows 10!

 # Dependencies and Usage